msampaio/musicontour/doc/contour-operations.rst

 7. Flag all minima in min-list.
 For any string of equal and adjacent minima in min list, either: (1) flag only one of them; or (2) if one pitch in the string is the first or last pitch of C, flag only it; or (3) if both the first and last pitch of C are in the string, flag (only) both the first and last pitch of C.
 8. Go to step 3.
 9. End.
 N is the "depth" of the original contour C.

-Definitions:

-Maximum pitch
-        Given three adjacent pitches in a contour, if the second is higher than or equal to the others it is a maximum.
-A set of maximum pitches is called a maxima.
-The first and last pitches of a contour are maxima by definition.

-Minimum pitch
-        Given three adjacent pitches in a contour, if the second is lower than or equal to the others it is a minimum.
-A set of minimum pitches is called a minima.
-The first and last pitches of a contour are minima by definition.